 Delving into the Realm of Skin Yeast Infections and Demystifying its Truth

-What begins as a small discolored patch of skin on your shoulders, neck or torso can swiftly progress into a myriad of skin blotches, which can progress throughout your body.
+What begins as a small discolored patch of skin on your shoulders, neck, or torso can swiftly progress into a myriad of skin blotches, which can advance throughout your body.
 Upon first glance, this noticeable alteration in skin texture and color evenness may appear to be the symptoms of a highly contagious skin infection.
-After going to your physician, you uncover the source of this disheartening condition.
-Thankfully, it's not some rare disease, but rather a common skin yeast infection is known as Tinea Versicolor.
-Even though the term "common" eases your mind, the majority of patients suffering from this condition have a universal question, "Is Tinea Versicolor contagious?"
+After going to your physician, you uncover the source of this annoying condition.
+Thankfully, it's not a rare disease but a common skin yeast infection known as Tinea Versicolor.
+Even though the term "common" eases your mind, most patients suffering from this condition have a universal question, "Is Tinea Versicolor contagious?"
 Moreover, "How did I catch this skin infection?"

-Although the physical appearance of Tinea Versicolor can be cause for concern, the reality of this condition is far less severe than many originally thought.
-If you, or someone you know, is suffering from a tinea outbreak, continue reading to uncover the truth and myths for this very human skin condition.
+Although the physical appearance of Tinea Versicolor can be cause for concern, the reality of this condition is far less severe than many initially thought.
+If you, or someone you know, is suffering from a tinea outbreak, continue reading to uncover the truth and myths about this very human skin condition.

 Finally an Answer | Is Tinea Contagious?

-Before delving into how this condition is started, let's answer the question on everyone's mind – No, Tinea Versicolor is not contagious.
-Unlike other skin infections, which are the result of bacteria or viruses, the proliferation of tinea has nothing to do with coming in contact with an infected person.
-In fact, the progression of this infection is solely based upon your unique physiology and local climate.
+Before delving into how this condition started, let's answer the question on everyone's mind – No, Tinea Versicolor is not contagious.
+Unlike other skin infections, which result from bacteria or viruses, the proliferation of tinea has nothing to do with coming in contact with an infected person.
+The progression of this infection is solely based on your unique physiology and local climate.
 Since this condition is not contagious, how does one get it?

-In order to understand the cause of Tinea Versicolor, you must hold an understanding of your body.
+To understand the cause of Tinea Versicolor, you must understand your body.
 Along the surface of your skin, millions of microscopic yeast and fungal cells form what is known as skin flora.
 This yeast lives on everyone's skin.
 While researchers aren't sure why yeast on some overgrows and not in others, there are several clear facts regarding tinea versicolor:

-- The proliferation of Tinea Versicolor is found in all genders and all races.
-Skin color does not play a role in either being more likely or less likely to develop this condition.
+The proliferation of Tinea Versicolor is found in all genders and all races.
+Skin color does not play a role in being more likely or less likely to develop this condition.

-- Preliminary research found teenagers and young adults are slightly more likely to develop tinea due to their increase in skin oil production.
-It seems oily skin is much more likely to be susceptible to tinea.
+Preliminary research found that teenagers and young adults are slightly more likely to develop tinea due to increased skin oil production.
+Oily skin is much more likely to be susceptible to tinea.

 The Causes of Tinea Versicolor | Causes of Yeast Overgrowth

-- High humidity and/or tropical climates.
-There seems to be a direct connection between high temperatures and thick air moisture when it comes to the overgrowth of skin flora; specifically, the dimorphic fungus, Malassezia furfur.
+High humidity and tropical climates: There is a direct connection between high temperatures and thick air moisture regarding the overgrowth of skin flora, specifically, the dimorphic fungus Malassezia furfur.

-- Excessive sweating seems to be a somewhat common factor in outbreaks.
-Researchers suggest the constant moisture promotes excessive growth of yeast, which may result in tinea versicolor symptoms.
+Excessive sweating - is a common factor in outbreaks.
+Researchers suggest constant moisture promotes excessive yeast growth, which may result in tinea versicolor symptoms.

-- Lowered immune system due to other diseases or medications.
-It seems your immune system plays a direct role in regulating the development of skin and gut flora.
-When the immune system is compromised, it seems the likelihood of developing tinea versicolor is increased.
+Lowered immune system - due to other diseases or medications.
+Your immune system plays a direct role in regulating the development of skin and gut flora.
+The likelihood of developing tinea versicolor is increased when the immune system is compromised.

-- Hormonal changes seem to be a trigger for some individuals; however, the true influence of hormone fluctuations requires further investigation by the scientific community.
+Hormonal changes - seem to trigger some individuals; however, the actual influence of hormone fluctuations requires further investigation by the scientific community.